High order numerical discretizations of the Einstein-Euler equations in the Generalized Harmonic formulation: Basic features of the GH formulation

 where $\gamma$ is the determinant of $\gamma_{ij}$, $S_{ij}$ is the spatial part of $T_{ab}$, and the remaining quantities in terms of the primitive physical variables read

 Using a compact vector notation, the Einstein-Euler equations in GH formulation can be written as first order hyperbolic system of balance laws

-where the purely conservative term is only contributed by the matter part, whereas the Einstein sector is entirely written in non-conservative form.
+where the purely conservative term is only contributed by the matter part, with $\mathbf{F}(\u)=(\f^x(\u),\f^y(\u),\f^z(\u))$ the flux tensor, whereas the Einstein sector is entirely written in non-conservative form, with $\B(\u) = ( \B^x(\u), \B^y(\u), \B^z(\u) )$.
 The state vector $\u$ is composed of $54+5=59$ dynamical variables, \ie 10 for the metric tensor $g_{ab}$, 10 for the tensor $\Pi_{ab}$, 30 for the tensor $\Phi_{iab}$ , 4 for the vector $H_a$ and finally 5 for the matter part.
+We remark that for the 54 variables of the Einstein sector the primitive and conservative variables coincide, while this is not the case for the 5 variables of the Euler sector.
 Further details on the GH formulation can be found in~\cite{Alvi2002,Lindblom2006,Lindblom2009}.